sensu-og/sensu-1.x-filter-wrapper/README.md

 ```
 `bundle console` imports the gem which in turn starts the gRPC service on port
 50051.
 The gRPC service is defined in lib/mai-ogi/server.rb, and uses handlers
 defined in lib/mai-ogi/extension_server.rb.
+Hit Ctrl+C twice to stop the gRPC
+service.

 ### Hack on the filter

 Edit code in the `filter_event` method of lib/mai-ogi/extension-server.rb.
-Further details are provided in the comments.
+Further details are provided in the comments of the filter_event method.

 ### Watch the backend logs